 Most builders report fewer customer service calls on their ICF homes

-ICF homeowners enjoy lower utility bills, better sound proofing, and durability.
+ICF homeowners enjoy lower utility bills, better soundproofing, and durability.
 Some have estimated that the monthly savings provide a real payback on the initial investment.
 And then you have the benefits of a stronger, quieter, more comfortable home.

-The cost of ICF vs. more traditional methods of construction is typically more for the actual construction, but the cost of ownership of an ICF structure is significantly less than the more traditional methods.
-In nearly every documented case of the expense of an ICF structure, the return on investment (ROI) for the extra construction cost is within five years with many showing less than three years.
+The cost of ICF vs. more traditional methods of construction is typically more for the actual construction, but the cost of ownership of an ICF structure is significantly less than the more conventional methods.
+In nearly every documented case of the expense of an ICF structure, the return on investment (ROI) for the extra construction cost is within five years, with many showing less than three years.

-Depending how costs are viewed, ICF home may cost a little more or significantly less to build and operate.
+Depending on how costs are viewed, ICF home may cost a little more or significantly less to build and operate.